flare-foundation/docs/docs/tech/ftso.md

         ) external;
         ```

-    - **Reveal**: Along with each price a random number must be submitted.
+    - **Reveal**: Along with each data submission, a random number must be submitted too.

         ```solidity
         function revealPrices(